lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ## Specimen autoanalytic profile

+Each specimen stores an autoanalysis of a set of musical characteristics.
+Each feature is asigned a normalized value.
+A higher value means more musical complexity:

 | feature tag                   | metrics
 | ----------------------------- | -------
 | **"autoreference"**           | 0 &rarr; no autoreferences<br>0.5 &rarr; 50% of functions are autoreferences<br>1 &rarr; all functions are autoreferences